Singapore Government Logo

 Ethnobotanical Uses Edible Plant Parts : Edible Fruits

-Food (Fruit & Vegetable): The pulp surrounding the seeds has an acidic-sweet flavour and is used to make juice and ice cream.
+Food (Fruit or Vegetable): The pulp surrounding the seeds has an acidic-sweet flavour and is used to make juice and ice cream.
 Although related to cacao, it is typically not used to make chocolate due to the low melting point of its fat content.

 Landscaping Features